jpmikkers/lirc-remotes/README.md

 # lirc-remotes
-LIRC remote control config files for devices not covered by the LIRC remotes database
+LIRC remote control config files for some devices not (yet?) covered by the LIRC remotes database